 Even with so many obvious advantages, organizations and employees have both struggled with remote work in the past year.

 But here’s the thing — remote work wasn’t a choice for most employees.
-They were forced to work from home due to health concerns, arbitrary lockdowns and company policies.
+They were forced to work from home (WFH Meaning) due to health concerns, arbitrary lockdowns and company policies.
 And the new reality has persisted for over a year now.
 Now employees are burnt out, tired of continuously working from home, and susceptible to loneliness as well as isolation.

 This truly begs the question — will remote work eventually die as the world goes back to its previous pace with mass vaccinations or is it here to stay?

 Can remote work be permanent?

 According to a survey, over two-thirds of remote employees don’t feel engaged at work, and one-third never get enough face-time with their distributed teams even though 40 percent of them wish to build deeper relationships.
 The same survey also revealed that remote employees are also less likely to stay in the company for a long time.
 While one-third of in-office employees see their future in the company, only 5 percent of remote employees feel the same.
 This isn’t the picture of an ideal sustainable work environment and there can be many reasons behind it.

 This isn’t what most employees signed up for

 Remote work can only prove to be beneficial for your organization when all the employees are readily on board and know what is expected of them.
 Part of choosing their job and the company is identifying its overall work culture and values.